 Travellers to South America only need to be concerned with the first two of these (unless you are doing some hardcore volcano summiting).
 Heights of over 5,500 m.a.s.l are not commonplace and would need to be actively sought out.
 If you are keen, the Chachani volcano just outside Arequipa has a peak of 6070 metres!

 South America is home to some of the world’s highest cities which can cause problems for some travellers.
 Quito, the Ecuadorian capital sits at 2,850 m.a.s.l and notable archaeological site Machu Picchu is located at 2,430 m.a.s.l.
-One of South America’s best treks, the Santa Cruz trek in Peru tops out at a whopping 4,750 m.a.s.l and hiking to the glacier at Cotopaxi Volcano will see you reach 5,000 m.a.s.l!
+One of the best South American trails, the Santa Cruz trek in Peru tops out at a whopping 4,750 m.a.s.l and hiking to the glacier at Cotopaxi Volcano will see you reach 5,000 m.a.s.l!

 Can you prevent altitude sickness?

 The ultimate advice when it comes to preventing altitude sickness is to travel slowly and allow yourself time to acclimatise to your new surroundings.
 Although there is debate as to how long it takes to acclimatise, a week is usually recommended to be on the safe side.

 To limit your chances of getting altitude sickness, heed the following advice: